Last updated on August 6th, 2023 at 06:41 am

 Essential fatty acids are necessary for normal larval development, fish growth, and reproduction.

-They are important in normal development of the skin, nervous system, brain, and visual acuity.
+They are important in the normal development of the skin, nervous system, brain, and visual acuity.

 PUFAs appear to assist the immune system in defence of disease agents and reduce the stress response.